spring-guides/gs-spring-boot/README.ftl.md

 Switch from Tomcat to Jetty
 ---------------------------
-Jetty and Tomcat are both compliant servlet containers, so it's easy to switch.
+What if you prefer Jetty over Tomcat?
+Jetty and Tomcat are both compliant servlet containers, so it should be easy to switch.
+With Spring Boot, it is!

 Add this to your build file's list of dependencies: